toseef-ahmd/store-frontend/README.md

 This will be holding data and user credentials in a postgres database.

 ## Usage Guide
 When you run the application for the first time, there will be no products displayed since the database is empty.
-Click on **+ Dump Products** in Application header.
+Click on **+ Dump Products** link in Application Navbar.
 This will create some products in the database.
 After that, you should be able to see the products list.

 Markup :